GeoscienceAustralia/cloud/docs/_pages/tools_index.md

 * Make my AWS space more secure:
   * [space-provisioner](https://bitbucket.org/geoscienceaustralia/space-provisioner) - configure your AWS space to a minimum level of security
   * [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/trustedadvisor/) - requires business-level support on your AWS account.

+* Monitor my AWS costs:
+  * [Cloudability](https://app.cloudability.com) - Monitor your costs and create dashboards, Contact the autobots for an account.